roobscoob/among-us-protocol/01_packet_structure/06_enums.md

 ### `Color`

-This refers to the customizable colors that a player can be.
+This refers to the customizable colors that a player can play as.

 | ID | Name |
 | --- | --- |